Cade Cavalli: 2024 season

+2025 season

 Cavalli spent the 2024–25 offseason on a regular throwing plan, then joined the Nationals for spring training in 2025.
 He began the 2025 season with Rochester and made 17 appearances with the Red Wings, all starts, posting a record of 4–7 with a 5.35 ERA in 74 innings.
 His performance at Rochester improved as the 2025 season wore on: During his last four outings, he recorded 25 strikeouts over 20 1/3 innings, and in his final two starts, totaling 10 innings, he did not walk a batter.
 The Nationals called him up, and on August 6, 2025, he made his second major-league appearance, 1,076 days since his first one.
 Starting against the Athletics at Nationals Park, he pitched 4 1/3 scoreless innings, throwing 88 pitches, and allowing three hits and one walk in a 2–1 Nationals victory.
 His four-seam fastball averaged 97.3 mph, and one four-seamer reached 100.1 mph.
 He struck out six, making him the sixth pitcher in Nationals team history to record 12 or more strikeouts in his first two appearances.
 Cavalli got his first major league win on August 16 against the Philadelphia Phillies, pitching seven innings, allowing seven hits, and striking out five batters in a 2–0 Nationals victory at Nationals Park.
+Cavalli made a total of 10 starts for the Nationals during the 2025 season and posted a 3–1 record, a 4.25 ERA, and 40 strikeouts across 48 2/3 innings.